xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 In this part, we explore how a user can spin up Docker containers on IOS-XR.
 There are multiple ways to do this and we'll explore each one:

+*  **Public  Dockerhub Registry**: This is the simplest setup that most docker users would be well aware of.
+All you need to do is set up reachability to dockerhub with the correct dns resolution.

 *  **Private "insecure" registry**: Some users may choose to do this, specially if they're running a local docker registry inside a secured part of their network.

 *  **Private "self-signed" registry**: This is more secure than the "insecure" setup, and allows a user to enable TLS.

 *  **Private "secure" registry**: Set up reachability to your private registry, created using a certificate obtained from a CA. We won't really tackle this scenario separately in this tutorial due to the absence of said certificate :).